bcornelusse/ELEC0447-analysis-power-systems/lecture2.md

 As this course will not be focused on modeling devices, but rather a system of devices, magnetic effects will often be highly abstracted (an inductance, or a turns ratio).

-Let's just recall that a magnetic field is due to charges in movement or magnetized materials.
-It is measured in amps/meter (for $H$) or in Tesla (for $B$) when we capture the effect of the material (the $\mu\_0$ coefficient in the air).
-The magnetic flux ($\phi$ in weber) measures the magnetic field crossing a surface.
-A time varying magnetic flux induces a voltage (Lenz).
-This is the fundamental principle behind transformers.
+Let's just recall that
+- a magnetic field is due to charges in movement or magnetized materials
+- it is measured in amps/meter (for $H$) or in Tesla (for $B$) when we capture the effect of the material (the $\mu\_0$ coefficient in the air)
+- the magnetic flux ($\phi$ in weber) measures the magnetic field crossing a surface
+- a time varying magnetic flux induces a voltage (Lenz), this is the fundamental principle behind transformers.

 ---